coreplex/bridge/README.md

 ### Laravel 5 Integration

-To use the package with Laravel 5 firstly add the carpenter service provider to the list of service providers in `app/config/app.php`.
+To use the package with Laravel 5 firstly add the javascript service provider to the list of service providers in `app/config/app.php`.

 ```php